How to get your story ideas across for beginners and non artists

 Very simple stuff.

-I also want you to note that the floor of the second panel doubles as a perspective grid.
-That’s as simple a solution to camera angle as can be.
-Not every floor or ceiling on earth is made of tiles, but they sure are in storyboards!
-You want to convey an angle, add the appropriate perspective grid.
-The lighting in this example is also simplified as I just basically blocked in the foreground character on the second panel.
+Not every floor or ceiling is made of tiles, but they sure seem to be in storyboards!
+If you want to convey a specific angle, add the appropriate perspective grid.
+The lighting in this example is also simplified, as I basically just blocked in the foreground character on the second panel.
 In the first panel, the important message I wanted to get across is that the character is blocking the light with her hand, so the emphasis is on the cast shadow across her face.

-And while staging, emotion, camera angles and lighting are important, you don’t need to emphasize all of these in each drawing.
+And while staging, emotion, camera angles, and lighting are important, you don’t need to emphasize all of these in each drawing.

 Some things I want to point out here: